Join Our Team

 Priority will be given to candidates with a background in a discipline related to health promotion, public health and/or social sciences.
 Candidates must have a completed PhD, an established record of independent, peer-reviewed research, and a strong commitment to interdisciplinary and innovative approaches in teaching and learning to address the health needs of vulnerable populations.
 Postdoctoral research and teaching experience will be considered an asset, and experience in both quantitative and qualitative research methods and policy analysis in the relation to the health professions is preferred.
 The successful candidate must have a strong record of peer-reviewed research in topics related to health promotion and vulnerable populations and GLBTIQ health issues, such as public health policy analysis, health equity research and access to health services.

 The School of Health and Human Performance at Dalhousie University is part of the Faculty of Health Professions, whose mission is to enhance health and social well-being through entry-level and advanced professional learning opportunities, practice innovation, and leadership in research and scholarship.
-In addition to the School of Health and Human Performance, the Faculty includes the Schools of Physiotherapy, Occupational Therapy, Nursing, Health Administration, Human Communication Disorders, and Social Work, the College of Pharmacy, the QEII/Dalhousie School of Health Sciences and the Clinical Vision Science Program.
+In addition to the School of Health and Human Performance, the Faculty includes the Schools of Physiotherapy, Occupational Therapy, Nursing, Health Administration, Communication Sciences and Disorders, and Social Work, the College of Pharmacy, the QEII/Dalhousie School of Health Sciences and the Clinical Vision Science Program.
 The School of Health and Human Performance offers programs leading to a BSc and MA degrees in Health Promotion, Kinesiology, Leisure Studies, Therapeutic Recreation and Recreation Management.

 This position is subject to budgetary approval.
 The successful candidate should expect to live and work in Halifax, Nova Scotia for the duration of the fellowship.